by Supriya Verma

 On Monday Aug 24, 2015, billions of dollars were wiped off the world’s financial markets largely due to China’s worsening economic conditions.
 One contributing factor to the crisis is rising costs of Chinese labour with the majority of the Chinese workforce retiring and fewer millennials to replace those spots, dramatically shrinking the size of the Chinese workforce.
 This has led to a significant decrease in Chinese exports to foreign countries.
 The country’s unique “one-child-per-family” policy has also led their workforce to significantly contract in size.
 Shrinking workforces, rising labour costs, and consequent fewer exports have proven to be a perfect recipe for slowing down the rate of economic growth in China.
 Hence, China is now having to cope with transitioning from an export-based economy to a consumer-based economy – something they, and the world, are not quite accustomed to.
 The Asian leader has always been a major contributor to global economic growth and low global inflation for more than two decades.
 Now, these growth concerns have sent world markets reeling – the effects seen in almost every major financial market internationally.

 So how does the biotech industry fare among this period of global economic uncertainty?
 Well, let’s put it into perspective.
 The US stock market suffered its biggest selloff in years, with the Dow Jones shedding over 1000 points in the first 4 minutes of trading – the American freefall.
 The S&P 500 and NASDAQ tumbled more than 10%, and billions of pounds were wiped off the FTSE 100 in London.
 However, the drama had began much earlier.
 Nineteen hours prior to the American selloff, Asia had began its own, where Japan’s Nikkei slumped over 4%, and China’s own Shanghai Composite Index crashing 8.5% – the Asian freefall.
 The Australian markets also ended up experiencing its worst selloff since 2007.
 In the history of the global economy, this was the worst international selloff since the 2008 financial crisis, wreaking havoc and mayhem around the world.
 Simply out, this is a perfect example of the classic “dominoes effect”.
 You could also consider it a “financial tsunami” originating in China, whose tidal waves engulfed all the international markets in its wake, around the world, one by one.
+Are you new to stock trading or don’t understand the terminology used yet?
+That’s fine!
+Platforms like Stocktrades are available for these home investors and by subscribing to them you can have access to their information that will help you make the smartest investing decisions to be a successful trader.
+This can be great if you are a novice to the investing world and are looking for support!
+Especially if you’re going for investment opportunities such as Bitcoin, where websites like this one and broker.cex.io are there to help facilitate the move to this new-age form of investing.

 The biotechnology sector is the perfect example of a “new industry” or a “new economy”.
 In other words, an industry that did not exist only until a few decades ago, yet presents as a major economic driver for many local, national, and even international economies today.
 As we already know, biotechnology is the use of molecular biology to solve today’s modern problems – applications ranging from agriculture to unique drug delivery systems to ground-breaking cellular therapeutics to biosensors and medical diagnostics…the list continues, and the possibilities are virtually endless.
 Needless to say, this is the era of what we classically call “disruption”, and biotechnology is one “disruptor” that is unquestionably meant to dominate the international world markets in the future.